-The Academic Renewal policy allows University System of Georgia degreeseeking students who have experienced academic difficulty to make a fresh start after an absence of five calendar years from any and all colleges and universities and to have one final opportunity to earn associate and bachelor's degrees.
+Undergraduate students who are either returning to Atlanta Metropolitan State College (AMSC) may be eligible for Academic Renewal.
+The Academic Renewal Policy, sometimes called Academic Forgiveness, for the student signals the initiation of a new grade point average to be used for determining academic standing.
+The policy allows AMSC degree seeking students who have experienced academic difficulty to make a fresh start after an absence of five calendar years from any and all colleges and universities and to have one final opportunity to earn associate and bachelor's degrees.
 Students with former Learning Support requirements may apply for Academic Renewal only if they successfully completed all Learning Support requirements before the commencement of the five-year period of absence.

 In addition, the following regulations apply:

-- 1. All previously attempted course work continues to be recorded on the student's official transcript, designated by the # symbol. - A cumulative grade point average including all courses taken (Regents' Cumulative) and an Academic Renewal Cumulative grade point average (Institutional GPA) will be shown on the student's permanent record with a statement indicating the Academic Renewal status. - 3.
-A student can be granted Academic Renewal status only once, and any scholastic suspensions that occurred in the past shall remain on the student's permanent record. - 4.
+- 1. Students must apply for Academic Renewal in the Center for Academic Advising & Success. - 2.
+Students are encouraged to apply for Academic Renewal status at the time of re-admission, re-enrollment or enrollment as a transfer student.
+If a student does not request Academic Renewal status at the time of re-enrollment after a five year or greater period of absence from any College or university, the student may do so within two academic semesters of re-enrollment or within one calendar year, whichever comes first. - 3.
+All previously attempted course work continues to be recorded on the student's official transcript, designated by the # symbol. - 4.
+A cumulative grade point average including all courses taken (Regents' Cumulative) and an Academic Renewal Cumulative grade point average

+(Institutional GPA) will be shown on the student's permanent record with a statement indicating the Academic Renewal status.

+- 5. A student can be granted Academic Renewal status only once in the University System, and any scholastic suspensions that occurred in the past shall remain on the student's permanent record.
+Scholastic suspensions or dismissals that occurred in the past shall remain recorded on the student's permanent record.
+If a suspension (either first or second) is on the record and the student encounters subsequent academic difficulty after having been granted Academic Renewal, the student may be subject to suspension or dismissal per the institution's academic standing policy. - 6.
 Academic credit for previously completed course work (including transfer course work) will be retained only for courses in which an "A," "B," "C," or "S" grade has been earned.
-Retained grades are not calculated in the Academic Renewal GPA. - 5.
-If a student does not request Academic Renewal status at the time of re-enrollment after a five year or greater period of absence from any College or university, the student may do so within two academic semesters of re-enrollment or within one calendar year, whichever comes first. - 6.
-Re-entry into any program is not automatic, and the granting of Academic Renewal does not supersede financial aid policies regarding Satisfactory Academic Progress. - 7.
+Retained grades are not calculated in the Academic Renewal GPA. - 7.
+Re-entry into any program is not automatic, and the granting of Academic Renewal does not supersede financial aid policies regarding Satisfactory Academic Progress.
+All attempts will count in the calculation of your GPA for financial aid.
+In many cases the GPA will be different from your institutional GPA.
+In some cases, there may be financial aid implications with Academic Renewal and students are encouraged to speak with a financial aid officer to learn more about these implications. - 8.
 In determining academic honors, the Regents' Cumulative GPA is used.
+The Academic Renewal GPA will be used for determining academic standing, honors, and eligibility for graduation. - 9.
+To earn a degree from AMSC, a student must meet the residency requirements (the number of credit hours that must be earned at the degree awarding institution) after acquiring Academic Renewal status.
+Renewed courses do not count towards the institutional residency requirement. - 10.
+If denied academic renewal, a student may submit a written request to appeal decision within 10 business days to the Vice President for Academic Affairs.